syslog-ng/syslog-ng.github.io/doc/_doc-guide/02_Tools/02_Jekyll_extensions.md

 The auto-injected prefix flows inline with the first line of the body text.
 To change an icon or a label, edit `@mixin notice-prefix` invocations near the bottom of `_sass/minimal-mistakes/minimal-mistakes/_notices.scss`.

+**List-first paired-marker notices.** When the first block inside a paired-marker notice is a list (`<ol>` or `<ul>`), the icon and label render on the wrapping container's own line above the list rather than inline with the first list item.
+This avoids collisions with the `1.` / bullet markers.
+To get an inline prefix instead, lead the body with a paragraph or heading before the list.

 #### Opt-out — `.no-prefix` modifier

 Add `.no-prefix` alongside the variant class to suppress the auto-injected icon and label for a single notice.
 Use this only when the body already provides its own visual cue (a custom heading, a bespoke inline icon, embedded HTML, etc.):